awesome-algorand/algoping/README.md

 ### How does AlgoPing work?

-AlgoPing runs a multithreaded Python script that checks the health endpoints of AlgoExplorer and AlgoNode triggered every 30 minutes.
-Once executed it independently queries AlgoNode and AlgoExplorer endpoints for 300 seconds and counts ratio of unsuccessful requests.
-If the ratio in relation to total amount requests made within those 300 seconds (with 5 second delay in between rounds) is greater than 50%, this means that within the 30 minutes triggered execution timeframe the endpoints were down for at least ~150 seconds.
-Hence, AlgoPing will issue a tweet to the [AlgoPing Twitter account](https://twitter.com/algoping) that some endpoints where down in the past 30 minutes timeframe.
+AlgoPing runs a multithreaded Python script that checks the health endpoints of AlgoExplorer and AlgoNode triggered every `60` minutes.
+Once executed it independently queries AlgoNode and AlgoExplorer endpoints for `DURATION_SECONDS` and counts ratio of unsuccessful requests.
+If the ratio in relation to total amount requests made within `DURATION_SECONDS` (with `LIVENESS_DELAY_SECONDS` delay in between rounds) is greater than 50%, this means that within the `DURATION_SECONDS` minutes triggered execution timeframe the endpoints were down for at least `DURATION_SECONDS / 2` seconds.
+Hence, AlgoPing will issue a tweet to the [AlgoPing Twitter account](https://twitter.com/algoping) that some endpoints where down in the past `DURATION_SECONDS` minutes timeframe.

 If you want to contribute and improve the health monitoring logic of AlgoPing, please feel free to submit a pull request ❤️